2972 W Margil Ct

 Flags

-• TIGHTEST cash on the board (~$95.5k in, only ~$9.5k of the fund left).
+- TIGHTEST cash on the board (~$95.5k in, only ~$9.5k of the fund left).
 This is the binding constraint.
 At ~$415k, 20% down + closing eats nearly the whole house fund.
 Any diligence surprise (repairs, rate buydown, higher closing costs, an appraisal gap) would push past the fund fast.
 If the list holds firm, this house is affordable on payment but cash-thin.

-• List ~16.3% OVER assessed (~$58k premium) — the widest gap of the pricier candidates.
+- List ~16.3% OVER assessed (~$58k premium) — the widest gap of the pricier candidates.
 You’d be paying ~$58k above the county’s market figure.
 Negotiate toward assessed; ~16% over is a real question, not a given.
 The ~$512k neighbor “comp” does not justify it — the actual parcel assessed at $356,900.

-• Don’t model this off Boise’s ~0.9% levy.
+- Don’t model this off Boise’s ~0.9% levy.
 Kuna TCA 04 runs ~0.485% — about half.
 The cheap tax is the only thing keeping a $415k house under the $2,500 ceiling; if you mistakenly applied Boise’s levy you’d wrongly reject this house.

-• FILE FOR THE HOMEOWNER’S EXEMPTION after closing — it does NOT transfer with the sale.
+- FILE FOR THE HOMEOWNER’S EXEMPTION after closing — it does NOT transfer with the sale.
 The current owner has it (the trust occupies the home), but it resets on a new owner; file in your own name or the taxable value un-halves and the bill roughly doubles.

-• Kuna, not Boise — that’s a location/commute call, not a line item.
+- Kuna, not Boise — that’s a location/commute call, not a line item.
 TCA 04 and School District No. 3 (Kuna), Kuna City/Library/Fire/Cemetery districts.
 Cheaper taxes come with a Kuna address and the commute that implies.
 That’s a life decision, not a number.

 Bottom line

 Fits on payment, is the newest/cleanest house on the board, but is the most expensive to buy into and the tightest on cash.
-At 20% down on ~$415k it runs ~$2,307/mo all-in (~$193 under the $2,500 ceiling), held under target almost entirely by an unusually low Kuna Tax Code Area 04 levy (~0.485%, about half of Boise’s ~0.9%) that, with the already-applied homeowner’s exemption, drops the tax to ~$1,126/yr (~$94/mo) — the cheapest tax on the board.
+At 20% down on ~$415k it runs ~$2,307/mo all-in (~$193 under the $2,500 ceiling), held under target almost entirely by an unusually low Kuna Tax Code Area 04 levy (~0.485%, about half of Boise’s ~0.9%) that, with the already-applied homeowner’s exemption, drops the tax to ~$1,126/yr (~$94/mo) — a very low tax line.
 The catch is cash: ~$95.5k in (highest of the batch) leaves only ~$9.5k of the $105k fund, and the list sits ~16.3% over the $356,900 assessed value — the widest premium of the upper-price candidates, and the ~$512k neighbor estimate does NOT back it up.
 On the upside, this is a 2016, 3bd / 2ba, 1,505 sqft single-story — the newest and largest of the recent candidates, so the lowest systems risk.
 Net: the best house quality and the cheapest carrying cost, paid for with the thinnest cash cushion and a meaningful premium over assessed.
 Negotiate hard toward assessed; if the price won’t move, decide whether ~$9.5k of remaining house fund is enough margin for you.
 FILE FOR THE EXEMPTION.